-The Joint Lead Managers and their respective affiliates have engaged and may engage in transactions with the Issuer in the ordinary course of their business, performing various investment banking, financial advisory, and other services for the Issuer, for which they received and may receive customary fees.
-The Joint Lead Managers and their respective affiliates expect to provide such services in the future.
+The Initial Purchaser and its affiliates have engaged and may engage in transactions with the Issuer in the ordinary course of their business, performing various investment banking, financial advisory, and other services for the Issuer, for which they received and may receive customary fees.
+The Initial Purchaser and its affiliates expect to provide such services in the future.